HigherOrderCO/HVM/HOW.md

 Instead, the other `2 * 2` expression has been computed twice, yet again resulting in **wasted work**!
 That's because `x` was used two times in the body of `foo`, which caused the `2 * 2` expression to be **cloned** and, thus, computed twice.
-In other words, these evil clones ruined the virtue of laziness.
-Was /r/antiwork right all along?
+In other words, clones ruined the virtue of laziness.

-### Everyone's solution: ban the evil clones!
+### Everyone's solution: ban the clones

 Imagine a language without clones.
 Such a language would be computationally perfect.
 Lazy evaluators wouldn't waste work, since expressions can't be